Jeffrey Johnson, Chair

 Applied Science: LeTourneau University also offers an opportunity to combine arts and science programs with engineering technology programs.
 For any liberal arts or science major who would like a background in engineering technology, a minor in applied science is available with a wide selection of courses from the areas of engineering and technology.

-Materials Joining Engineering Minor (MJE) : Bachelor of Science in Engineering Technology (BSET) can complete the Materials Joining Engineering (MJE) minor, which offers students additional training in materials joining and welding engineering.
+Materials Joining Engineering Minor (MJE) : Bachelor of Science in Engineering Technology (BSET) can complete the Materials Joining Engineering (MJE) minor, which offers students additional training in welding and materials joining engineering.

 Academic Expectations and Requirements